kliment-olechnovic/ftdmp/core/voronota/expansion_js/README.md

-        --processors              number     maximum number of processors to run in parallel, default is 1 --sbatch-parameters       string     sbatch parameters to run in parallel, default is '' --stdin-file              string     input file path to replace stdin --as-assembly                        flag to treat input files as biological assemblies --remap-chains                       flag to calculate and use optimal chains remapping --ignore-residue-names               flag to ignore residue names in residue identifiers --crude                              flag to enable very crude faster mode --help | -h                          flag to display help message and exit
+        --processors              number     maximum number of processors to run in parallel, default is 1 --sbatch-parameters       string     sbatch parameters to run in parallel, default is '' --stdin-file              string     input file path to replace stdin --permuting-allowance     number     maximum number of chains for exhaustive remapping, default is 4 --as-assembly                        flag to treat input files as biological assemblies --remap-chains                       flag to calculate and use optimal chains remapping --ignore-residue-names               flag to ignore residue names in residue identifiers --crude                              flag to enable very crude faster mode --lt                                 flag to enable voronota-lt faster mode --help | -h                          flag to display help message and exit

     Standard output: